shze/lazysync/README.md

 * Syncing lazily works by creating symlinks in the 'local' folder that point to the corresponding file in the 'remote' folder.
 This avoids downloading files whoses content is not needed (yet).
+* Symlinks that have a target are treated as special case and a remote/file <- remote/link will be synced as remote/file <- local/file <- local/link and not as remote/file <- local/file and
+  remote/link <- local/link.
 * If a file is read in the 'local' folder and therefore downloaded, the symlink is replaced with a copy of the file contents until it is changed in the 'remote' folder.